Can Cats Eat Shrimp?

 However, it is essential to be aware that the shells of the Shrimp contain a lot of cholesterol, so if your cat has any existing heart issues, you should consult your vet before giving them Shrimp.

-Only feed your cat small amounts of shrimp and monitor them for any adverse reactions.
+Only feed your cat small shrimp and monitor them for any adverse reactions.

 Can Cats Eat Deep-Fried Shrimp?